ellitedevs/aksh.github.io/aksh-architecture.md

 permalink: /transformation-of-message-to-cloud-lab-aksh-architecutre
 ---
-# The Transformation of a Message to a Cloud Lab (AKSH Architecture)
+# The Transformation of a Message to a Cloud Lab

 --
 ![AKSH Architecture](/images/AKSH-Arch.jpg "AKSH Architecture")